department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2021-01-13-web-component-library.md

 ### Objective

 The goal is to establish a component library based on Web Components, which are a browser standard.
-This will supercede the current `formation-react` library and some of the liquid HTML template currently in `vets-website`.
+This will supercede the current `formation-react` library and some of the liquid HTML templates currently in `vets-website`.
 A non-goal is creating an entirely new visual experience as part of the component library.

 The intended audience for this document is frontend engineers.

 ### Background

 We currently have some "components" implemented in HTML/CSS (and sometimes JS) in the `formation` npm package.
 These can be used anywhere where `formation` is loaded.
 We also have `formation-react`, which is a package with some of those patterns implemented as React components.
-These canonly be used in React apps.
+These can only be used in React apps.
 Lastly, in `vets-website` we have some Liquid templates which implement some of the components/patterns of the design system, and these are only used for content builds.

-_The background section should contain information the reader needs to know to understand the problem being solved.
-This can be a combination of text and links to other documents._
+Maintaining multiple sources of truth is a burden for all teams involved and leads to wasted time.

 ### High Level Design